davdar/maam/writeup/pldi15.markdown

 `\caption{`{.raw} `λIF` `}`{.raw}
 \label{Syntax}
 `\end{figure}`{.raw}
-`λIF` extends traditional lambda calculus with integers, addition, subtration and conditionals.
+`λIF` extends traditional lambda calculus with integers, addition, subtraction and conditionals.
 We use the operator `@` as explicit syntax for function application.
 This allows for `Op` to be a single syntactic class for all operators and simplifies the presentation.